cristianoliveira/awesome4girls/CONTRIBUTING.md

 ### About Content

   - Search previous suggestions before making a new one, as yours may be a duplicate.
-  - Make sure that your list is useful before submitting which implies that it has enough content and every item has a good description.
+  - Make sure that your list is useful before submitting, which implies that it has enough content and every item has a good description.
   - A link back to this list from yours, so that the users can discover more lists, would be appreciated.
   - Titles should be [capitalized](http://grammar.yourdictionary.com/capitalization/rules-for-capitalization-in-titles.html).
-  - The titles must be sorted alphabetically to make easy for searching.
+  - The titles must be sorted alphabetically to make searching easier.
   - Use the following template:

 ```